sajidahmed12/CSE495-A-Novel-Approach-for-Generating-dialogue-Speech-with-LTSM-RNN-GPT-2-Language-Models/README.md

 [GoT](https://github.com/sajidahmed12/CSE495-A-Novel-Approach-for-Generating-dialogue-Speech-with-LTSM-RNN-GPT-2-Language-Models/tree/main/Game-of-thrones-analysis/tree/master/GoT): All raw form of chapter scripts obtained from [Genius.com](https://genius.com/artists/Game-of-thrones).

-[CSV](https://github.com/sajidahmed12/CSE495-A-Novel-Approach-for-Generating-dialogue-Speech-with-LTSM-RNN-GPT-2-Language-Models/tree/main/Game-of-thrones-analysis/tree/master/CSV): Three CSV files, if you want to follow all the data cleaning I did you need them.
+[CSV](https://github.com/sajidahmed12/CSE495-A-Novel-Approach-for-Generating-dialogue-Speech-with-LTSM-RNN-GPT-2-Language-Models/tree/main/Game-of-thrones-analysis/tree/master/CSV): Three CSV files, if you want to follow all the data cleaning we did it foryou if need.
 4 columns they contain: Character, dialogue, season and chapter.
 The rows vary from file to file but around 14K.

 ## Network Graph

-I created a network graph using the character interaction I obtained from the dialogues.
+We have also created a network graph using the character interaction I obtained from the dialogues.
 You can play with it in the following link:

 [Graph](https://bl.ocks.org/chrismartinezb/e35f6c6b7a4def1dc56eea92d8897d40/ee9d335a443b042fc20c2f2eb0d55e9997d2f2b9)